 The negative reaction against Ross is understandable, though misplaced (and boring).
 It’s like the cottage industry calling for “positive” news about “Africa” in Western media.
-But equally problematic are those praising Ross for “exposing” poor conditions in Lagos when Ross is merely using Nigeria as a backdrop to make him look hard: “We’re so hard we throw dollar bills off boats to poor kids in Nigeria.”
+But equally problematic are those praising Ross for “exposing” poor conditions in Lagos when all Ross is doing is use Nigeria as a backdrop to make him look hard: “We’re so hard we throw dollar bills off boats to poor kids in Nigeria,” seems what he is trying to say.
 And the references to the Biafra war and old soccer games are baffling.
 If he was trying to show how Nigerians are struggling with poverty or resisting their conditions, why not use more recent/relevant images like Occupy Nigeria?

-After all this, I still think the best retort to Ross comes in the form of comedy:
+After all this, I still think the best retort to Ross’s various videos for the song, came in the form of comedy:

 * Dylan Valley, Boima Tucker, Elliot Ross and Olajumoke Verissimo contributed to this post.